Rodents Are More Dangerous Than You Think

 As soon as you observe any of these signs, your next step is extermination.
 The most effective methods involve traps and/or poison baits.
 Some people may attempt to locate the rodent borough and eliminate the infestation at its source, but there’s only a 50% chance of you actually locating it.
 That’s why we typically choose to lay traps and poison in order to effectively exterminate the intruders one by one.

 We understand rodent control can be complicated.
-If you’re in the Huntingdon area and you need any help getting rid of rodents, HTP Termite & Pest Control is here for you.
-Don’t hesitate to reach out and let us know how we can help!
+If you’re in the Huntingdon area and you need any help getting rid of rodents, HTP Termite & Pest Control, Inc. is here for you.
+Don’t hesitate to reach out to us and let us know how we can help!